Our new K-6 Elementary

 Outdoor, Place-Based Learning

-TAE plans to integrate 30–50% of the day into outdoor learning, far more than the typical public school day, because outdoor education improves mood, confidence, and learning.
+For the K-6 grades, TAE plans to integrate 30–50% of the day into outdoor learning because outdoor education improves mood, confidence, and learning.

 - A math space